 UH Campus Application Deadline

-Submit your application materials via the Fulbright Embark Online System.
-This system is open from May 1 until the October deadline.
+Submit all your application materials via the Fulbright Online Application System.
+This system is open mid-spring until the October deadline.
+Please check the Fulbright U.S. Student Program website to see when the application opens.
 You should familiarize yourself with the program by reviewing the application components, tips and timeline.
 The online application system closes on the October deadline.
-Unsubmitted or incomplete applications will not be considered.
+Unsubmitted or incomplete applications by the campus deadline will not be considered.
 Start this process early.

 The deadline for submission of the electronic application is 5:00 p.m., Eastern Standard Time.
-However, it is wise to submit your application 24 hours before the deadline just in case unforeseen problems occur that may interfere with your application submission (e.g., power failure, natural disaster, severe illness).
-On the day prior to and on the deadline, heavy traffic on the Embark online application website may create delays.
-After 5:00 p.m., Eastern Time, on the deadline, applicants will no longer have access to the on-line application.
-If you want a copy of your application, you must print it out before the on-line application system shuts down on the deadline date.
+However, it is wise to submit your application at least 24 hours before the deadline just in case unforeseen problems occur that may interfere with your application submission (e.g., power failure, natural disaster, severe illness).
+On the day prior to and on the deadline, heavy traffic on the application website may create delays.
+After 5:00 p.m., Eastern Time, on the deadline, applicants will no longer have access to the online application.
+If you want a copy of your application, you must print it out before the online application system shuts down by the deadline.

 Completing the Application